 Unfortunately, the new registration system does not directly support one person registering or paying for another person.
 This feature was eliminated because it wasn't used very often, yet added considerable complexity.

 The work-around is to go through the registration process once for EACH person, using that person's email and that person's name.
 For example, if you want to pay for yourself AND your student Bob, first register and pay for yourself using your email address.
 Then ask Bob to start his registration using his email address.
 When he gets the registration link in his email, have him forward it to you.
 You can then complete Bob's registration and pay for him at the end.

 Always follow this rule:

-One person ↔ one registration ↔ one email address!
+One email address ↔ one person ↔ one registration

-If paying by check, add up all the fees for, e.g., the PI and PhD student, and send the check to this address.
+Instructions if paying by check: add up all the fees for, e.g., yourself and your student Bob, and send the check to this address.
 Be sure and provide an itemized list of people whose registrations are being paid.

-Alternatively, the PI can pay for the student at the meeting itself, albeit with higher fees.
+Alternatively, you can pay for everyone at the meeting itself, albeit with higher fees.